e-zk/site/posts/wiki-archive.md

 ![bip39 notes](/static/img/wiki-bip39.png)

-As the title says (albeit originally misspelt).
+As the title says (albeit originally misspelled).
 I had some interest in how Monero, and other cryptocurrencies converted their private key seeds to phrase-based seeds.